Snorkel (swimming): Integrated snorkels

-In this section, usage of the term "snorkel" denotes single or multiple tubular devices integrated with, and opening into, a swim or dive mask, while the term "snorkel-mask" is used to designate a swim or dive mask with single or multiple built-in snorkels.
-Such snorkels from the past typically comprised a tube for breathing and a means of connecting the tube to the space inside the snorkel-mask.
-The tube had an aperture with a shut-off valve at the top and opened at the bottom into the mask, which might cover the mouth as well as the nose and eyes.
-Although such snorkels tended to be permanent fixtures on historical snorkel-masks, a minority could be detached from their sockets and replaced with plugs enabling certain snorkel-masks to be used without their snorkels.
+Integrated snorkels are single or multiple tubular devices integrated with, and opening into, a swim or dive mask, and a snorkel-mask is a swim or dive mask with single or multiple integrated snorkels.
+The integrated snorkel mask may be a half-mask, which encloses the eyes and nose but excludes the mouth, or a full-face snorkel mask, which covers the eyes, nose, and mouth.
+Early designs of snorkel-mask typically comprised a tube for breathing with an immersion-activated shut-off valve at the top, and the bottom opening into the mask, which might cover the mouth as well as the nose and eyes.
+Such snorkels tended to be permanent fixtures, but a minority could be detached from their sockets and replaced with plugs allowing the masks to be used without their snorkels.

 The 1950s were the heyday of older-generation snorkel-masks, first for the pioneers of underwater hunting and then for the general public who swam in their wake.
-One even-minded authority of the time declared that "the advantage of this kind of mask is mainly from the comfort point of view.
+One authority of the time declared that "the advantage of this kind of mask is mainly from the comfort point of view.
 It fits snugly to one's face, there is no mouthpiece to bite on, and one can breathe through either nose or mouth".
-Another concluded with absolute conviction that "built-in snorkel masks are the best" and "a must for those who have sinus trouble."
+Another concluded that "built-in snorkel masks are the best" and "a must for those who have sinus trouble."
 Yet others, including a co-founder of the British Sub-Aqua Club, deemed masks with integrated snorkels to be complicated and unreliable: "Many have the breathing tube built in as an integral part of the mask.
 I have never seen the advantage of this, and this is the opinion shared by most experienced underwater swimmers I know".
+These designs tend to have a large dead space in the mask in addition to the dead space of the snorkels.
 Six decades on, a new generation of snorkel-masks has come to the marketplace.

 Like separate snorkels, integrated snorkels come in a variety of forms.
 The assortment of older-generation masks with integrated snorkels highlights certain similarities and differences: